Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/known-limits/guide.en-gb.md

  }
 </style>

+## Nodes and pods

+### Free Plan

+We have tested our OVHcloud Managed Kubernetes service Free Plan with up to **100 nodes per cluster** and **100 pods per node**.

+While higher configurations might work, we recommend staying under these limits for optimal stability.

+Nodepools using anti-affinity are limited to 5 nodes per pool.
+You can create multiple nodepools with the same instance flavor if needed.

+To ensure high availability for your workloads, it is recommended to have sufficient compute capacity to handle the workload even if one node becomes unavailable.

+Any operation requested to our services, such as node deletions or rolling updates, follows a **graceful draining procedure** respecting [Pod Disruption Budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for a maximum duration of 10 minutes.
+After this period, nodes are forcefully drained to allow operations to continue.

+Worker nodes (added manually or through the Cluster Autoscaler) are generally ready within a few minutes.

 > [!primary]
-> This documentation covers the limitations of the Managed Kubernetes Service Free Plan.
-For additional details on the Managed Kubernetes Service Standard plan, refer to the [following documentation](/pages/public_cloud/containers_orchestration/managed_kubernetes/premium).

-## Nodes and pods
+>
+> GPU worker nodes (t1 and t2 flavors) may take more than one hour to reach a ready state.
+>

+As a fully managed service, you will **not have SSH access** to the nodes.
+All OS and component updates are handled automatically.

+### Standard Plan

-We have tested our OVHcloud Managed Kubernetes service with up to 100 nodes and 100 pods per node.
+The Standard Plan has been tested with up to **500 nodes per cluster**, maintaining the same **100 pods per node** limit.
-While we are fairly sure it can go further, we advise you to keep under those limits.

-Nodepools with anti-affinity are limited to 5 nodes (but you can create multiple node pools with the same instance flavor if needed of course).
+Nodepools with anti-affinity are also limited to 5 nodes per pool, but multiple nodepools with the same flavor can be created.
-A node can run up to 110 pods.
-This limit does not depend on node flavor.

-In general, it is better to have several mid-size Kubernetes clusters than a monster-size one.

-To ensure high availability for your services, it is recommended to possess the computation power capable of handling your workload even when one of your nodes becomes unavailable.
+To ensure high availability, your cluster should have enough compute resources to handle workloads even if one or more nodes fail or become unavailable.

-Please note that any operation requested to our services, like node deletions or rolling updates, will try to gracefully drain the nodes by respecting [Pod Disruption Budgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for a maximum duration of 10 minutes.
-After this time period, the nodes will be forcefully drained to ensure the smooth progress of the operation.
-This graceful node draining process only applies when there is at least one other node in the cluster.
+> [!primary]
+>
+> Operations such as node deletions or rolling updates follow the same **graceful draining procedure** as Free Plan, respecting PDBs for up to 10 minutes.
+Nodes are forcefully drained afterwards if necessary.
+>

-Most worker nodes (be them added manually or through cluster autoscaler) are created within a few minutes, with the exception of GPU worker nodes (t1 and t2 flavors) where ready status can take up to a bit more than one hour.
+Worker nodes are created within a few minutes, except GPU nodes (t1 and t2 flavors), which may take longer than an hour to become ready.

-Delivering a fully managed service, including OS and other component updates, you will neither need nor be able to SSH into your nodes.
+> [!primary]
+>
+> SSH access is not provided, similar to the Free Plan.
+>

 ## Data persistence

+### Free Plan

-If an incident is detected by the OVHcloud monitoring, as part of auto-healing, or in case of a version upgrade, the Nodes can be fully reinstalled.
+If an incident is detected by the OVHcloud monitoring, as part of auto-healing, or in case of a version upgrade, the nodes can be fully reinstalled.

-We advise you to save your data in Persistent Volumes (PV), not to save data directly on Nodes if you don't want to lose your data.
+It is recommended to save your data in Persistent Volumes (PV), not directly on nodes, to avoid data loss.
 Follow our [guide about how to setup and manage Persistent Volumes on OVHcloud Managed Kubernetes](/pages/public_cloud/containers_orchestration/managed_kubernetes/setting-up-a-persistent-volume) for more information.

+### Standard Plan

+For Standard Plan clusters, Persistent Volumes are provisioned using **zone-specific StorageClasses**:

+- `csi-cinder-high-speed`
+- `csi-cinder-high-speed-gen2`

+> [!primary]
+>
+> A PVC provisioned in a given zone will only be accessible from nodes in that same zone.
+>

+Classic multi-attach is **not supported** for multi-AZ clusters, as attaching volumes to multiple instances in different zones can lead to data corruption.

+Standard Plan clusters also have a **dedicated etcd** with a **quota of 8 GB** per cluster.
+Real-time monitoring of etcd usage is not yet supported.

 ## LoadBalancer

-Creating a Kubernetes service of type LoadBalancer in a Managed Kubernetes cluster triggers the creation of a Public Cloud Load Balancer based on OpenStack Octavia.
+Creating a Kubernetes service of type LoadBalancer triggers the creation of a Public Cloud Load Balancer based on OpenStack Octavia.
-If the LoadBalancer has been created through a K8s service, the lifespan of the external Load Balancer (and thus the associated IP address if not explicity specified to keep it) is linked to the lifespan of this Kubernetes resource.
+The lifespan of the external Load Balancer (and the associated IP address, if not explicitly specified to keep it) is linked to the lifespan of the Kubernetes resource.

+This behavior applies to both Free and Standard Plans.
-To get more information about the deployment of a LoadBalancer deployment in a MKS cluster, consult our documentation to [expose services through a LoadBalancer](/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer).
+For more information, see [expose services through a LoadBalancer](/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer).

 ## OpenStack & Quota